ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 target     prot opt source               destination
 ~~~

 There are no rules per se, just empty _chains of rules_.
-Still, you can see how each `Chain` has a policy already established: all chains are **accepting everything** with the `ACCEPT` policy.
+Still, you can see how each `Chain` has a policy already established: **all chains are accepting everything** with the `ACCEPT` policy.
 Your firewall is completely open, something you do not want at all.

-Next, let's revise which are the ports currently open in your PVE system:
+Next, revise which are the ports currently open in your PVE system:

 ~~~sh
 $ sudo ss -atlnup